faceyspacey/nucleus/README.md

 * To evaluate code, make a selection and right click the editor--you will see an "Evaluate in Application!" option.

-* Don't forget the Nucleus menu in the top bar!
+* Don't forget the Nucleus menu in the top bar! (and the corresponding keymaps you will see there)

 ## HOW TO HACK IT